heamoe/heamoe/README.md

 # 👋 Hi there, I'm Amos!

-Welcome to my GitHub profile!
+Welcome to my GitHub profile!😆

 ## 🚀 About Me
 I'm an enthusiastic **Android Developer** with a passion for building intuitive and user-friendly mobile applications.
 I specialize in creating robust and scalable Android apps using **Java** and **Kotlin**.
 My journey in the tech world started with curiosity and a desire to create, and now, I’m turning that passion into impactful solutions.